 The insect pests of Spathiphyllum include aphids, caterpillars, mealy bugs, scales, thrips and white flies.
 Although this list seems substantial, insect pests are relatively minor problems for the grower since effective chemical controls are available.
 One exception should be noted here.
 Thrips have a voracious affinity for some of the larger leafed varieties.
 If left unchecked, the damage can become severe.
 In saran houses, we recommend a preventative maintenance program.
 It is important to spray to run-off because thrips accumulate in the leaf whorl and do their damage on emerging leaves.

 GA is used extensively to force early or year round flowering of Spathiphyllum.
 With maturity, Spathiphyllum will naturally flower consistently in the spring and sporadically during the rest of the year.
-Since the market demands that Spathiphyllum be sold with flowers, growers use GA to gain year round sales advantage while also allowing programming crops for holidays, promotions or weekly orders.
+Since most Spathiphyllum are sold with flowers, growers use GA to gain year round sales advantage while also allowing programming crops for holidays, promotions or weekly orders.
 With GA, growers can also force early flowering to allow the production of smaller pot sizes.
 A standard treatment is a single foliar spray of 150-250 ppm GA, 8 to 15 weeks prior to sale.
 The spray concentration and time between treatment and flowering depend on cultivar and season of the year.
 Some cultivars produce good quality flowers after treatment while others do not.
+We do not recommend the application of GA on Spathiphyllum ‘Sensation’ since it is by design a “foliage” type.
+Natural flowers will occur, but this bold and beautiful variety does not really need flowers to sell.

 The application of the above growth regulators may not be legal in all growing areas.
 Many growers have concerns that currently labeled growth regulators will eventually be eliminated or their application severely restricted.
 Spathiphyllum breeders are aware of these concerns and have recently introduced new cultivars that naturally exhibit improved branching and flowering habits.